raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 this indicates that the server does support DSO, but does not implement the DSO-TYPE of the primary TLV in this DSO request message.
-A server implementing DSO MUST NOT return DSOTYPENI for a DSO Keepalive request message, because the Keepalive TLV is mandatory to implement, so all implementations of DSO are required to implement the Keepalive TLV.
+A server implementing DSO MUST NOT return DSOTYPENI for a DSO Keepalive request message, because the Keepalive TLV is mandatory to implement.
 But in the future, if a client attempts to establish a DSO Session using a response-requiring DSO request message using some newly-defined DSO-TYPE that the server does not understand, that would result in a DSOTYPENI response.